 To be prepared:

 - make a to-do list with important and urgent tasks

-- gather the things you need to bring with you
+- gather any things you will need

 - if you need to travel, work out the journey